Software

 scons release # Can also run `scons debug`

-12. Configure PPS signal input.
+14. Optional: Configure PPS signal input.
 A PPS signal is used to discipline NTP and improve timing to within microseconds - see NTP Discipline with PPS for more info.
+This isn’t neccessary to run the radar - using NTP without PPS is enough to properly run Borealis.
+To configure the PPS signal input follow these steps:

 1. Find out which tty device is physically connected to your PPS signal.
 It may not be ttyS0, especially if you have a PCIe expansion card.
 It may be ttyS1, ttyS2, ttyS3 or higher.
 To do this, search the system log for ‘tty’ (either dmesg or the syslog).
 An example output with a PCIe expansion card is below.
 The output shows the first two (ttyS0 and ttyS1) built-in to the motherboard chipset are not accessible on this x299 PRO from MSI.
 The next two (ttyS4 and ttyS5) are located on the XR17V35X chip which is located on the Rosewill card: